-Budapest Constanta Lisbon London Malmö Germany NACTO Summary Elements and Dimensions of Tactile Paving At Crossings and Junctions Dropped kerbs: maximum gradient of 8% Kerbs with a reduced height of 0.02 m, Width: ≥ 3.00 m On re-designed and new streets: Tactile paving orthogonal to crossing with ribbed structure(one unit) Blister surface (two units) Tactile paving orthogonal to crossing with ribbed structure (two units) Blister surface: Width: 1.50 m (recommended) Dropped kerbs/access ramps: recommended gradient of 8%(max.
-15%) Tactile paving orthogonal to crossing with ribbed structure At orthogonal crossings: width: 0.80 m (two units) At crossings with radial curves: width: 0.40 m (one unit) On central islands: 1.50-3.00 m surface covered by blister surface > 3.00 m tactile paving, width: 0.40 m (one unit) central island with a change of direction on it: tactile paving width: 0.80 m (two units), in addition field with blister surface as signal for direction change Blister surface: At orthogonal crossings and at crossings with radial curves: Width: ≥ 3.00 m, two units of blister paving: 0.80 m Red blister surface at controlled crossings only At controlled crossing points: tactile surface arrangement in "L" pattern: 0.80 m from the kerb The stem/tail end of tactile paving in direction of crossing direction: max.
-4.80 m Tactile paving orthogonal to crossing, ribbed structure0.70 m On sidewalk: tactile paving from building to crossing On central islands: < 2.00 m: no tactile paving, but four units blister surface > 2.00 m with adjacent kerb: no tactile paving > 2.00 m without adjacent kerb: tactile paving with ribbed structure width: 0.70 m Blister surface: Crossing of carriageway From sidewalk: kerb with a height of 0.06 m; one unit blister paving From central island: no kerb, level of carriageway, white, structured beton plates, two units blister paving Crossing of cycle path: From sidewalk: no kerb, level of cycle path, two units blister paving Tactile paving at kerb and orthogonal to crossing with ribbed structure - Gives advice for crossing direction ("Richtungsfeld") - 0.60 x 0.90 m Tactile paving with blister surface ("Auffindestreifen"): - At controlled crossings - Orthogonal from building to crossing width 0.60 m In general: Crossing points and shall be designed for visually as well as mobility-impaired people Blister surface and dropped kerb Tactile paving orthogonal to the crossing with ribbed structure or with blister surface (rable continue u on rollowing page)
+E Budapest Constanta Lisbon London Malmö Germany ΝΑCTO Riga Summary Elements and Dir nensions of Tactile Pavir ng t Crossings nd Junctions Dropped kerbs: maximum gradient of 8% Kerbs with a reduced height of 0.02 m, Width: ≥ 3.00 m On re-designed and new streets: Tactile paving orthogonal to crossing with ribbed structure(one unit) Blister surface (two units) Tactile paving orthogonal to crossing with ribbed structure (two units) Blister surface: Width: 1.50 m (recommended) Dropped kerbs/access ramps: recommended gradient of 8%(max.
+15%) Tactile paving orthogonal to crossing with ribbed structure At orthogonal crossings: width: 0.80 m (two units) At crossings with radial curves: width: 0.40 m (one unit) On central islands: 1.50-3.00 m surface covered by blister surface &gt; 3.00 m tactile paving, width: 0.40 m (one unit) central island with a change of direction on it: tactile paving width: 0.80 m (two units), in addition field with blister surface as signal for direction change Blister surface: At orthogonal crossings and at crossings and at crossings with radial curves: Width: ≥ 3.00 m, two units of blister paving: 0.80 m Red blister surface at controlled crossings only At controlled crossing points: tactile surface arrangement in "L" pattern: 0.80 m from the kerb The stem/tail end of tactile paving in direction of crossing direction: max. adjacent kerb: no tactile paving • > 2.00 m without adjacent kerb: tactile paving with ribbed structure width: 0.70 m Blister surface: • Crossing of carriageway • From sidewalk: Tactile paving at kerb and orthogonal to crossing with ribbed structure - Gives advice for crossing direction ("Richtungsfeld") - 0.60 x 0.90 m Tactile paving with blister surface ("Auffindestreifen"): - At controlled crossings - Orthogonal from building to crossing width 0.60 m In general: Crossing points and shall be designed for visually as well as mobility-impaired people Blister surface and dropped kerb Dropped kerbs/access ramps: max gradient of 8 % All kinds of poles - traffic lights, road signs, advertisements, lighting poles marked bright yellow at 160 cm, 140 cm and 35 cm height Yellow tactile paving with different surface Tactile paving orthogona